 See Bermuda's Cruise Ship Season.

-Tourists visiting the ship 2012.
+Tourists visiting the ship in previous years.
 Royal Gazette photo

 One of the many striking exhibits is the one-of-a-kind talking figure that leads visitors on an audio-visual tour of Bermuda's history.
 As visitors enter the ship they are greeted by a figure, a sort of robot, of William Strachey, a 1609 passenger on the original Deliverance, whose writings announced the passengers were saved, not lost, and whose words were likely borrowed by Shakespeare when he wrote The Tempest as the true tale of what devised.
 The replica pays homage to the vessel that sailed from Bermuda to Virginia in 1610 and was credited for saving the struggling colony's starving British inhabitants from their demise.
 The original Deliverance, which was not saved, was built in 1609 to 1610 by Admiral Sir George Somers and Governor Elect Sir Thomas Gates.
 The ship allowed them to continue their 1610 journey to Jamestown, Virginia, after 42 weeks in Bermuda.
 She was constructed at Buildings Bay from spars and timber salvaged from the Sea Venture - and native Bermuda cedar.
 She was the larger of the two Bermuda built vessels and had about 80 of the 142 castaways.
 When the colonists arrived in Jamestown ten days later, they had enough food to buy some time for the Colony of Virginia, then with only about 60 souls remaining from the first two expeditions and those who had come ashore in 1609 as survivors of the seven other ships of the Third Relief Supply fleet also commanded by the Admiral.

-There is one Disabled/Handicapped Parking space in the town which has 177 other parking spaces.
-The bathrooms for men and women behind the Town Hall not far from the Disabled/Handicapped Parking space are capable of accommodating persons in wheelchairs - this is good.
-But disabled parking around the town generally is poor.
+Disabled parking around the town generally is poor.
 Unlike in the USA, United Kingdom and North America where certain properties regardless of age or historic registration open to the public must be accessible to the unaccompanied handicapped or disabled, this is not yet a requirement in Bermuda.
-There is no legal requirement in Bermuda to have any property comply with Americans with Disabilities Act (ADA) standards.
+There is no legal requirement to have any property comply with Americans with Disabilities Act (ADA) standards.

 Featherbed Alley Print Shop